LegitInc/legit-ruby/README.md

 legit-ruby
 ==========

-A Python module for accessing the Legit API.
+A Ruby module for accessing the Legit API.
 Have questions?
 Email rob@legit.co